 There is many an individual who has by God’s grace found the Lord and has had a fruitful ministry in a place far from his hometown where he once lived a lifestyle of which he has now repented.
 Going home is difficult, for his former companions in sin will be there to oppose and tempt and disbelieve.

-In the course of His travels, Jesus returned to His hometown (v.1), and although He had lived a sinless life in His early years, He was still only one of the local citizens, and this resulted in their prideful opposition and disbelief.
+In the course of His travels, Jesus returned to His hometown (Mark 6:1), and although He had lived a sinless life in His early years, He was still only one of the local citizens, and this resulted in their prideful opposition and disbelief.

 Yet, note Mark’s casual mention of the healing of “a few sick folk” (v.
 5).
-Such healings were in fact a mighty display of God’s power, a fact which Mark’s readers (primarily Romans and other Gentiles very impressed with power) would have recognized.
+Such healings were in fact a mighty display of God’s power, a fact that Mark’s readers (primarily Romans and other Gentiles very impressed with power) would have recognized.